forgestock/mrpassessment/docs/User-Training-Guide.md

 > **Best practice:** Schedule monthly on the first working day of each month with Site blank, a 12-month look-back, and *Delete and regenerate* ticked.
 This refreshes all sites in one run.

-> **Troubleshooting — no data found:** If a site reports no data, verify that customer invoice transactions exist in **Accounts receivable › Inquiries › Journals › Invoice journal** for that site and period.
-Sites with no invoice data are silently skipped.
+> **Troubleshooting — no data found:** If a site reports no data, verify that issue transactions exist for the selected site and period in inventory transactions (`InventTrans`) with issue statuses such as Sold or Deducted.
+Sites with no issue-demand data are silently skipped.

 ### Parameter presets (ABC/XYZ)